Overview

 Filters exclude unwanted data.
 In this case, we only care about events performed by Chrome users.
 Therefore, add a "Browser" filter, where Browser equals "Chrome".
 At this point, your query should look like this:

-Step 4 (optional): Choose Breakdowns
+Step 4: Choose Breakdowns

 Breakdowns segment data into groups.
 In this case, we don't need to apply a breakdown since we already have the query in place to answer our question.
 However, if we wanted to see how the flow varies by city, we could add a "City" breakdown.